rometools/rome-docs/docs/rome/technical-docs/encoding-detection.md

 # Encoding detection

-!!! warning "TODO"
-    This page needs to be revised

 Determining the charset set encoding of an XML document it may prove not as easy as it seems, and when the XML document is served over HTTP things get a little more hairy.